demml/opsml/README.md

 There are 4 card types in `Opsml-Artifacts`.

 Card Types:
-- **DataCard**: Card used to store data-related information (data, dependent variables, feature descriptions, split logic, etc.)
+- `DataCard`: Card used to store data-related information (data, dependent variables, feature descriptions, split logic, etc.)
-- **ModelCards**: Card used to store trained model and model information
+- `ModelCards`: Card used to store trained model and model information
-- **ExperimentCard**: Stores artifact and metric info related to Data, Model, or Pipeline cards.
+- `ExperimentCard`: Stores artifact and metric info related to Data, Model, or Pipeline cards.
-- **PipelineCard**: Stores information related to training pipeline and all other cards created within the pipeline (Data, Experiment, Model)
+- `PipelineCard`: Stores information related to training pipeline and all other cards created within the pipeline (Data, Experiment, Model)

 Quit the yapping and show me an example!

-### Create and Register DataCard
+## DataCard
+The following example shows how to create a DataCard.
+For more information on what you can do with DataCards, refer to additional examples in the example dir.

 ```python
 from opsml_artifacts import SnowflakeQueryRunner, DataCard, CardRegistry